tejas-2232/budget-ai/README.md

   - **Envelope board**: budgeted vs spent vs remaining per category, with quick budget edits.
   - **Transactions table**: search + month filter + quick categorization.
 - **AI assistant (Tambo)**: Ask questions like “show top spending categories” or “categorize these transactions” and have the assistant take structured actions via tools.
+- **Guided workflow**:
+  - Landing page has an interactive “How to use this app” stepper.
+  - Workspace has a “Quickstart” panel that scrolls/highlights the next section.

 ## How we used Tambo